930turbo/Tandem/README.md

 ```
 1. Comment code
 2. Clean up code
-3. Add four more pages
+3. Add four more pages (COMPLETED)
 4. Implement backend
 5. Load game with LibGDX Java to HTML into site
 6. Work on some more compatibility things